d2s/Documentation/_posts/2018-04-10-Changelog.md

 The major part in this release are refactor and cleanup in code.
 Refactor of code is mostly for decouple of code and make the code easier for maintenance.

+Known **issues** in the release candidate :

+- the `batch` execution sometimes reports there is "nothing to do", for execution of several tasks please use the quick backup feature..

 The following are changes in the release candidate:

 - enhanced the info for snapshot administration